davidkastner/eden/docs/index.rst

 .. container:: .large

-   Project Eden is an library and database based on United States cities.
+   Project Eden is a library and a database based on United States cities.
    Explore the featured datasets or visit the Docs for all data.

    - `Eden Rankings <https://eden.readthedocs.io/en/latest/_static/EdenScore.html>`_